 Modeling Loop Heat Pipes and other Capillary Devices

-The methods for modeling LHPs and capillary pumped loops (CPLs) are very different than modeling heat pipes.
-Unlike a heat pipe, these devices require full thermohydraulic modeling of the fluid and containment system.
-In addition to supporting the modeling of single phased pumped loops, SINDA/FLUINT and FloCAD® have several features which make it uniquely capable of modeling two-phase pumped loops and capillary pumped pumps.
-Using SINDA/FLUINT and FloCAD, the analyst can capture everything from the system level effects of the LHP all the way down to detailed thermodynamic and hydrodynamic transient events such as LHP start-up, reservoir quenching, partially primed wicks, and pressure oscillations.
+The methods for modeling LHPs and capillary pumped loops (CPLs) are very different from those used to model heat pipes.
+Unlike a heat pipe, self-pumping loops require full thermohydraulic modeling of the fluid and the thermal-structural environment.
+In addition to supporting the modeling of single-phase pumped loops, SINDA/FLUINT and FloCAD® have several features which make them uniquely capable of modeling two-phase pumped loops and capillary pumped pumps.
+Using SINDA/FLUINT and FloCAD, you can capture everything from the system-level effects of the LHP all the way down to detailed thermodynamic and hydrodynamic transient events such as LHP start-up, compensation chamber (reservoir) quenching, partially primed wicks, and pressure and flow oscillations.

-When it comes to modeling two-phase loops, SINDA/FLUINT has the unique advantage over other fluid flow codes in that a portion of the software development team (engineers by training) were actively involved in the development of CPL's and LHP's during the late 1980s and early 1990s, while they were also working on the development of SINDA/FLUINT.
-Consequently, when obstacles were encountered in the process of modeling these two-phase loops, new features were added to the software to overcome previous modeling limitations.
-Such features include Interface elements for modeling compensation chambers and reservoirs along with the liquid/vapor interface in the wick, a capillary evaporator pump, and a capillary device to model wicks, grooves, tubules, etc. During this time period, the ability to model the dissolution and evolution of noncondensible gases was added to the code.
+When it comes to modeling two-phase loops, SINDA/FLUINT has the unique advantage over other fluid flow codes in that a portion of the software development team (engineers by training) were actively involved in the development of CPLs and LHPs during the late 1980s and 1990s, while they were also working on the development of SINDA/FLUINT.
+Consequently, when obstacles were encountered in the process of modeling these two-phase loops, new features were added to the software to overcome previous simulation limitations.
+Such features include interface elements ("IFACEs") for modeling compensation chamber and the liquid/vapor interface within the wick, a capillary evaporator pump, and a capillary device to model wicks, grooves, tubules, and so forth.
+During this time period, the ability to model lack of thermal equilibrium within the compensation chamber was also added to better estimate start-up responses.

 Unique features relevant for analyzing LHPs and CPLs